danday74/integer-sequences/README.md

 People think I am religious.
 Wrong.
 People think religion is boring!
 So do I. Worse than that, man-made religion is destructive.
 Jesus himself warned against it.

-What Jesus wants is relationship, to be your friend.
+What Jesus wants is relationship; to be your friend.
 This [video](https://www.youtube.com/watch?v=1IAhDGYlpqY) explains it perfectly.

 Remember, Jesus is alive, and you can be too if you believe in Him and leave your life of sin :)